 Product Based Export Controls

-How does this affect Core Impact?
+How does this affect Core Impact and an Export License?

 The rules are very complex but in summary they work like this: